jllopez/coding_challenge/README.md

 }
 ```

-Don't forget to add a comma after the last entry:
+Don't forget to add a comma after the last existing entry and before your new one:

 ```
 },